Watts-Lab/team_comm_tools/README.md

 ### Automated Unit Testing
 To formally conclude the development of a new feature, it's crucial to test it's performance!
 Outlined below are the steps to unit test features at the chat or conversation level.

 The first step is to draft test inputs (`conversation_num`, `speaker`, `message`) and expected outputs for your feature.
-For example,  "This is a test message." should return 5 for `num_words` at the chat level (note that `conversation_num` and `speaker` have no effect on the ultimate result, which is why we've omitted them from this example).
+For example,  "This is a test message." should return 5 for `num_words` at the chat level (note that `conversation_num` and `speaker` have no effect on the ultimate result, so they can be chosen arbitrarily).

 Testing a conversation level feature, say `discursive_diversity`, requires a series of chats.
 For example, "This is a test message." (speaker 1), "This is a test message." (speaker 1), "This is a test message." (speaker 2), "This is a test message." (speaker 2), within the same conversation, should return 0.